TigranOg/mtbnews_flutter/README.md

-MTBNews - aggregator of MTB news from best news sources The app is in development.
+MTBNews - aggregator of MTB news from best news sources.

+The app is in development.

 <p align="center">